Steer clear of ghost brokers selling fake car insurance

 We’re working to bring ghost brokers down

 We screen every motor policy at quote and sale stages to check for ghost broking activity.
-And if it’s clear that you’ve been victim of ghost broking, we’ll try to get you sorted with real cover at the right price and deal with your claim.
+And if it’s clear you’ve been victim of ghost broking, we’ll try to get you sorted with real cover at the right price and deal with your claim.

 Think you’ve bought fake car insurance or your address is being used?